Let’s be honest: the fastest way to kill your outreach is to look spammy.

-TL;DR — Compliance & Etiquette Checklist (Copy/Paste)
+TL;DR (Compliance & Etiquette Checklist)

 Daily sending rhythm

-- Personalize one phrase per DM.
+- Personalize one phrase per message (one real detail is enough).

-- Stop at two bumps per thread.
+- Stop at two follow-ups per thread.

 Message hygiene